 A professional install team will use proper scaffolding.
 In addition, because James Hardie Elite Preferred Contractors (like us!) have been trained on the exact warranty compliance customers need, we can ensure your job will be fully compliant.

 We know that price shopping can be a race to the bottom.
-But are you factoring in highly-skilled labor, organized and competent administration, proper insurance and systems for follow-up or future service?
+But are you factoring in highly skilled labor, organized and competent administration, proper insurance, and systems for follow-up or future service?

 These qualifications all add to the overhead.
 When you choose the cheapest price, chances are you’re sacrificing the quality of those elements and possibly cutting key components of products, severely compromising the quality of the install and the quality of your overall siding system.

-We get asked often, what can a customer do to make sure they select a quality contractor while still staying in budget?
+We get asked often, what can a customer do to make sure they select a quality contractor while still staying within budget?
 First off, be honest and realistic with your budget.
 Check the credentials and certifications of any kind of partnership with major manufacturers.
 We highly recommend reaching out to neighbors and friends to ask for specific referrals.

 When trying to calculate a realistic budget (which we admit is no easy feat), the best thing you can do is reach out to the true leaders in your market.
 There will be only two or three.
 Get prices from the well-known and recognized installers in your area first.
 From there you get a true sense of the required investment, and only then can the decision of affordability be realistic.
 Most leaders in the industry will offer some type of financing, so that can be explored as well.